“Crisis at the Border: Shifting Policy in a Country of Immigrants”

 The Gerald R. Ford School of Public Policy

 Join the conversation

-- María Elena Salinas is a Livingston Awards national judge and the host of Investigation Discovery’s newsmagazine show, “The Real Story with María Elena Salinas.”
+- María Elena Salinas is a Livingston Awards national judge and the host of newsmagazine show, “The Real Story with María Elena Salinas,” on the Investigation Discovery network.
 She is the former co-anchor of Univision Network’s flagship daily newscast, “Noticiero Univision,” and weekly newsmagazine, “Aquí y Ahora.”
 Called the “Voice of Hispanic America” by The New York Times, Salinas is the most recognized Hispanic female journalist in the United States.

 - Ann Lin is an associate professor of public policy in the Gerald R. Ford School of Public Policy at the University of Michigan.
 She teaches courses on public policy implementation, gender and politics, qualitative research methods and immigration.
 Lin is currently studying potential immigration policies and the beliefs of American immigrants, with a special focus on Arab Americans.